rgrrrrrba/rgrrrrrba.github.io/_posts/post/2015-05-15-simplicity-pattern-matching-in-c-sharp.md

 	</ul>
 </aside>

 When I found out about pattern matching I wanted to write code the same way in C#.
-I found a great [article by Matt Podwysocki](http://codebetter.com/matthewpodwysocki/2008/09/16/functional-c-pattern-matching/) and adapted and extended the code into a single-file library called [Simplicity](https://github.com/bendetat/Simplicity).
-Install it [using NuGet](https://www.nuget.org/packages/Simplicity) (`install-package PatternMatching`) or just [copy the single file](https://github.com/bendetat/Simplicity/blob/master/src/Simplicity/PatternMatching.cs) into your project.
+I found a great [article by Matt Podwysocki](https://codebetter.com/matthewpodwysocki/2008/09/16/functional-c-pattern-matching/) and adapted and extended the code into a single-file library called [Simplicity](https://github.com/becdetat/Simplicity).
+Install it [using NuGet](https://www.nuget.org/packages/Simplicity) (`install-package PatternMatching`) or just [copy the single file](https://github.com/becdetat/Simplicity/blob/master/src/Simplicity/PatternMatching.cs) into your project.

 Now for the fun part.
 Here's the above example using my library.
 It adds an generic extension method called `Match()` which is the usual entry point.
 The match statement is built up using a fluent interface.

-	var name = "Ben";
+	var name = "Rebecca";
 	var result = name.Match()
 		.With(x => x == "Fiona", "It's Fiona!")
-		.With(x => x == "Ben", "Hey it's me!")
+		.With(x => x == "Rebecca", "Hey it's me!")
 		.With(x => x == "Steve", "Steve you rascal!")
 		.Else("I don't know this person")
 		.Do();